g-clef/g-clef.github.io/thoughts/hacker_hegemony.md

 > members may develop such strong cohesion among themselves that outsiders become unwelcome.
 In prolonged interaction,
 > a group may develop an ideology that is internally coherent but virtually unintelligible to recruits and outsiders
 > who do not share all of the member's assumptions.
-...

 > such groups have little chance of growing or increasing their influence.
 Most strikingly, they may lose interest in
 > such things, contenting themselves with maintaining their encapsulated existence.

 As I read this chapter (especially this last section), I kept coming back to how strongly I felt the parallels were to the security world.
 "Hacker" feels to me to be as much an identity as "anti-war protestor", with all the positive (feeling of belonging, unity of internal and external identity, etc) and negative (talking to ourselves, taking actions that only the group cares about) aspects of that.
+Personally, part of the reason I keep coming to the smaller conferences like Shmoocon is the sense of community and "belonging" that come with the conference.

 I was especially struck by this when talking with someone who was new to the industry.
 They were looking through the Infosec memes accounts on Twitter to try to get a feel for the industry, and were absolutely baffled.
 They were struggling to understand what the jokes were even about, never mind why they would be funny.
 They felt like they needed 5 years of experience in the industry to even get the jokes.
-If it takes years of experience to even get the random shitposts on twitter, how much of our industry conversation is just talking to ourselves?
+If it takes years of experience to even get the random shitposts on Twitter, how much of our industry conversation is just talking to ourselves?
 I think it's probably quite a lot.

+As for doing things that are counter-productive, but signal a lot to each other, that behavior is all over the place in security: penetration tests (rarely a useful model of how companies are actually hacked, but a good way to spend scarce resources), vulnerability/CVE counts (rarely accurate), even Capture the Flag competitions (often challenge tech trivia knowledge over teaching hacking skill or defensive skill).
+We have countless ways to say to each other "look how leet I am" that don't make a single difference outside our industry.

-This leaves an obvious question of what to do about it.
-I don't have advice for others, aside from recommending that you grab the book and give it a think yourself.
+So what to do?
+I don't have advice for others, aside from the general recommendation that you grab the book and give it a think yourself.
 Personally, I'm going to be attempting a lot more outreach to folks who don't necessarily have the technical background I do.
 This blog & site in general are part of my efforts in that direction.
 Once conferences start up again (as of this writing everything's shut due to covid-19), I may also go to fewer security conferences and substitute general technical conferences instead - while I like belonging to the group, the only way to not be insular is to talk to people outside the group.